 To be protected, a complaint also must contain a certain degree of specificity.
-For instance, in Allen, 2004-SOX-60, 61 & 62, the ALJ found that merely inquiring into whether the respondent was taking steps to comply with a certain SEC rule was not protected activity.
+For instance, in Allen v.
+Administrative Review Board, 514 F.3d 468 (5th Cir.
+2008), the court upheld the ALJ's finding that merely inquiring whether the respondent was taking steps to comply with a certain SEC rule was not protected activity.
 The ALJ reasoned that complainant did not raise a complaint or concern that respondent had violated the law.